-- 1. Students must receive a parking permit in order to drive to school. - Student drivers must submit a copy of their driver's license and be included in the Clarksville Random Drug Testing program.

-- Students must appropriately park cars between markings and headed in.
-Students should not park in the faculty parking lot behind the auditorium, in the middle school parking lot across the street, or in the parking lot at Clarksville Elementary School. - There should be no cruising around before or after school.
-Students should not loiter in or around cars at any time. - The parking lots should be kept free of litter. - The speed limit on school grounds and the street in front of the school is 10 mph.
-Reckless stunts or fast starts may result in a suspension of driving privileges. - Each student is responsible for his/her own driving as well as his/her automobile, regardless of who is driving.
+- 1. Students must receive a parking permit in order to drive to school. - Student drivers must submit a copy of their driver's license and be included in the Clarksville Random Drug Testing program. - Student drivers may ONL Y park in the main high school parking lot located in front of Clarksville High School. - 4.
+Students must appropriately park cars between markings and headed in. - There should be no cruising around before or after school.
+Students should not loiter in or around cars at any time. - 6.
+The parking lots should be kept free of litter. - The speed limit on school grounds and the street in front of the school is 10 mph.
+Reckless stunts or fast starts may result in a suspension of driving privileges. - 8.
+Each student is responsible for his/her own driving as well as his/her automobile, regardless of who is driving.